Next Course Starting April 7th. Sign Up!

 I STOPPED LISTENING TO OTHER PARENTS

 I realized I was buying into the hype—the hype in favor of academics, pressure, and performance.
 I thought I was actively ignoring this but I wasn’t.
 I was assuming that these parents were high pressure as a result of the schools— that the schools set these high standards and parents followed suit.
-I heard many, many parents talking about how they prep their kids for kindergarten—how preschool just isn’t enough, so you have to work on academics at home.
+I heard many, many parents talking about how they prep their kids for kindergarten—how preschool just isn’t enoug10330396_10204353614180073_8409436654296047039_nh, so you have to work on academics at home.
 They talked about college and high school at preschool birthday parties; they asked if my 3 year old could write yet, and how high he could count.
 The academic chatter was non-stop.

 On a rational level, I understood that this was just the culture here and I was free to ignore it and parent according to my own ideas, but it still managed to plant a seed of fear in me.
 It made me think public school might not be good enough for my kid (for reasons that were alien to most).
 I worried it would crush his spirit and deflate his confidence, but once I had done all my research, I realized that this hyper-academic attitude was about the parents and the wider culture, not the school.
 Relieved, I began to open my mind to the possibility of public school.
 Most importantly, I started walking away from conversations that I knew were not healthy for me to hear.